 Rather than pay interest on your credit card debt, you may be able to transfer high-interest debt to a single credit card with a balance transfer.Learn how to do a balance transfer in 6 steps

-A number of balance transfer cards allow you to pay 0 percent interest on your balance for a set amount of time, so you can pay more money toward your principal and reduce how long it will take to pay off your debt.
+A number of balance transfer cards allow you to pay 0% interest on your balance for a set amount of time, so you can pay more money toward your principal and reduce how long it will take to pay off your debt.

-If you’re looking for a balance transfer card that offers everyday rewards, you might want to consider the The Amex EveryDay® Credit Card from American Express.
-You can earn two points per dollar spent on purchases at U.S. supermarkets (on up to $6,000 per year in purchases, then one point per dollar after that.)
+If you’re looking for a balance transfer card that offers everyday rewards, you might want to consider The Amex EveryDay® Credit Card from American Express.
+You can earn two points per $1 spent on purchases at U.S. supermarkets (on up to $6,000 per year in purchases, then one point per $1 after that).

 It also comes with 0% intro APR on balance transfers requested in the first 60 days of account opening for 15 months.
-(After the 15 months, the variable APR for balance transfers jumps to 14.74% - 25.74%.)
+(After the 15 months, the variable APR for balance transfers and purchases jumps to 15.24% to 26.24%.)
+There’s no balance transfer fee.

 Once you’ve prioritized your debts, it’s time to establish a budget.
 A budget will help you track your spending and get a better handle on how to shrink your credit card debt.